Mary Beth Carozza: Political positions

-Agriculture
+Agriculture and fishing

-Carozza introduced legislation in the 2022 legislative session that would exempt farm structures used for agritourism activities from certain requirements typically applied to commercial buildings.
+During the 2022 legislative session, Carozza introduced a bill that would exempt farm structures used for agritourism activities from certain requirements typically applied to commercial buildings.
 The bill received a favorable report from the Senate Education, Health, and Environmental Affairs Committee.

+During the 2026 legislative session, she introduced a bill that would allow farmers to build new livestock housing without first getting a permit.

+In January 2026, Carozza urged Governor Wes Moore to request federal disaster assistance for the 2026 Potomac River sewage spill, which she said was, combined with challenging markets and wintry weather conditions, impacting Maryland's commercial oyster fishing industry.

 Alcohol

 Carozza introduced legislation in the 2018 legislative session that would allow Worcester County to increase its beer production from 15,500 gallons to 31,000 gallons each year.
 The bill passed and was signed into law in March 2018.
 In 2019, she introduced a bill to decrease the permitted proximity of liquor stores to churches, schools, public libraries, and youth centers in Somerset County from 300 feet to 200 feet.
 The bill passed and became law without Governor Hogan's signature on May 25, 2019.
 During the 2022 legislative session, Carozza introduced legislation that would abolish Somerset County's alcohol dispensary system, which requires that liquor be purchased through county-run stores, and create a $5,000 license fee for business owners that want to sell liquor.

 In March 2021, Carozza voted in favor of legislation that would continue the practice of selling beer, wine, and spirits through carryout or delivery for off-site consumption.
 The bill passed and became law.